 To get even more eyes on your signup form, you can share it in your transactional emails, in social media posts, and even promote it with Facebook ads.

 5. Maintain Your Email List

 How to build an email list is one thing, but making sure it continues supporting your business goals is another.
 It’s not just about amassing large numbers of subscribers.
 You want them to read your emails, too.

 That’s why email list cleaning is so important.
 Inactive or disengaged subscribers impact your metrics negatively.
 Inbox providers like Gmail see subscribers’ passivity as a bad sign and deliver fewer of your emails as a way of protecting their users.

 With only engaged contacts on your list, your deliverability and email newsletter performance will go up.

 16 Tried and True List-Building Strategies

 What does your customer want?
-The #1 reason anyone will subscribe to an email list is that they want something they feel is valuable.
-Your job is to create that valuable “something” and make it easy for your future customers to see and opt in to receive.
+The #1 reason anyone subscribes to an email list is that they want something they feel is valuable.
+Your job is to create that valuable “something” and make it easy for your potential customers to see and opt in to receive it.

-The following ideas are meant to inspire you to try something you may haven’t tried yet and build your email list from scratch.
+The following ideas are meant to inspire you to try something you may not have done yet and build your email list from scratch.

 What’s something your customers want?
 And, how does it tie into what you’re selling?
-Maybe it’s a template on how you do something or a timesaving checklist that will save your reader headaches.
+Maybe it’s a template for how to do something with your product or a timesaving checklist that will save your reader headaches.
 It can be a free ebook, or a physical freebie.
-Every successful list building tactic starts with creating something your customer values.
-Without a lead magnet there’s no lead generation.
+Every successful list-building tactic starts with creating something your customer values.
+Without a lead magnet, there’s no lead generation.